 Dr. Luke Spence enjoys a multi-faceted career as a performer, educator, and recording artist.
-He is a professor at the SUNY Potsdam Crane School of Music, second trumpet of the South Florida Symphony, and a member of the chamber groups Anima Brass and the Potsdam Brass Quintet.
+He is a professor at the SUNY Potsdam Crane School of Music, Co-Principal Trumpet of the Orchestra of Northern New York, and a member of the chamber groups Anima Brass and the Potsdam Brass Quintet.
 He is proud to be a performing artist for both S.E.
 Shires Co. and Denis Wick Products.

 Praised by Fanfare Magazine for his "great artistry", labeled "exquisite" by the International Trumpet Guild Journal, and hailed as "a true expert in phrasing" by the National Association of College Wind & Percussion Instructors Journal, Spence is known for his impact on the genre of vocal transcriptions.
-His debut solo album 20th Century Art Songs is recognized for its unique approach and emphasis on repertoire seldom explored by instrumentalists.
+His debut solo album 20th Century Art Songs is celebrated for its unique approach and emphasis on repertoire seldom explored by instrumentalists.
 In 2023, the album was honored as a finalist for The American Prize.

 Outside of mainstream classical music, Dr. Spence has performed with Baltimore and D.C. theatre companies, toured with the Peacherine Ragtime Society Orchestra, and premiered new works by living composers with groups such as Stage Free and the District New Music Coalition.
 With a deep interest in early music on period instruments, Spence has appeared twice with the Washington Cornett and Sackbutt Ensemble.
 Following a nearly sold-out concert of Monteverdi's Vespers of 1610 with WCSE and The Choral Arts Society of Washington at the Kennedy Center Concert Hall, Washington Classical Review praised the cornetto players for being "solid on the virtuosic solos."

 Prior to his appointment at SUNY Potsdam, Dr. Spence served as Lecturer of Trumpet at Frostburg State University, Instructor of Trumpet at Frederick Community College, and Director of the Young Artists of America Trumpet Academy.
 In 2020, he created and served as director for a new brass ensemble and repertoire course at the University of Maryland School of Music, which continues to thrive and grow today.
 In recent years, Spence has given masterclasses and residencies at institutions such as Oberlin Conservatory, Colorado State University, the University of Akron, Towson University, and the University of Maryland.
 Additionally, he has chaired and served as a judge for competitions at the International Women’s Brass Conference (IWBC) and the International Trumpet Guild (ITG) Conference, and conducted the ITG New Works Trumpet Ensemble.
-Dr. Spence previously held teaching posts with the Baltimore Symphony Orchestra's OrchKids program, the Sheridan School in Washington D.C., the Wyoming Seminary Performing Arts Institute in Kingston, PA, and the Northern Ohio Youth Orchestra in Oberlin, OH.

 Spence earned his Doctorate of Musical Arts and Master of Music at the University of Maryland, where he studied with Distinguished Professor Chris Gekker.
 He also holds a Bachelor of Music with a minor in musicology from the Oberlin Conservatory of Music, where he studied with Associate Professor Roy Poper and was the recipient of the 2014 James Stamp Award.

 Praised by Fanfare Magazine for his "great artistry", labeled "exquisite" by the International Trumpet Guild Journal, and hailed as "a true expert in phrasing" by the National Association of College Wind & Percussion Instructors Journal, Spence is known for his impact on the genre of vocal transcriptions.
-His debut solo album 20th Century Art Songs is recognized for its unique approach and emphasis on repertoire seldom explored by instrumentalists.
+His debut solo album 20th Century Art Songs is celebrated for its unique approach and emphasis on repertoire seldom explored by instrumentalists.
 In 2023, the album was honored as a finalist for The American Prize.

 Outside of mainstream classical music, Dr. Spence has performed with Baltimore and D.C. theatre companies, toured with the Peacherine Ragtime Society Orchestra, and premiered new works by living composers with groups such as Stage Free and the District New Music Coalition.
 With a deep interest in early music on period instruments, Spence has appeared twice with the Washington Cornett and Sackbutt Ensemble.
 Following a nearly sold-out concert of Monteverdi's Vespers of 1610 with WCSE and The Choral Arts Society of Washington at the Kennedy Center Concert Hall, Washington Classical Review praised the cornetto players for being "solid on the virtuosic solos."

 Prior to his appointment at SUNY Potsdam, Dr. Spence served as Lecturer of Trumpet at Frostburg State University, Instructor of Trumpet at Frederick Community College, and Director of the Young Artists of America Trumpet Academy.
 In 2020, he created and served as director for a new brass ensemble and repertoire course at the University of Maryland School of Music, which continues to thrive and grow today.
 In recent years, Spence has given masterclasses and residencies at institutions such as Oberlin Conservatory, Colorado State University, the University of Akron, Towson University, and the University of Maryland.
 Additionally, he has chaired and served as a judge for competitions at the International Women’s Brass Conference (IWBC) and the International Trumpet Guild (ITG) Conference, and conducted the ITG New Works Trumpet Ensemble.
-Dr. Spence previously held teaching posts with the Baltimore Symphony Orchestra's OrchKids program, the Sheridan School in Washington D.C., the Wyoming Seminary Performing Arts Institute in Kingston, PA, and the Northern Ohio Youth Orchestra in Oberlin, OH.

 Spence earned his Doctorate of Musical Arts and Master of Music at the University of Maryland, where he studied with Distinguished Professor Chris Gekker.
 He also holds a Bachelor of Music with a minor in musicology from the Oberlin Conservatory of Music, where he studied with Associate Professor Roy Poper and was the recipient of the 2014 James Stamp Award.